 9 new cases of COVID-19 in Boone Co.

 BOONE COUNTY, Ill.
-(WIFR) - There are now a total of 880 positive COVID-19 cases in Boone County as an additional 9 cases were announced Tuesday.
+(WIFR) - There are now a total of 896 positive COVID-19 cases in Boone County as an additional nine cases were announced Wednesday.

 - 60-69 years old: 74 positive cases and 4 deaths